 Eleanor is an alum of the Harvard Kennedy School Executive Education program (Implementing Public Policy).
 She also holds a certificate in Public Policy Analysis from the London School of Economics and an MBA from the Warwick Business School (UK) where she was a British Chevening scholar.

-Based in London, Eleanor is passionate about connectivity, gender and development, and advocates for universal broadband access and digital content aimed particularly at advancing women in developing regions.
+She’s passionate about inclusive digital access, gender and development and strongly advocates for universal broadband access and digital content particularly aimed at advancing women in developing regions.